eclipse-set/browser/BUILD_INSTRUCTIONS.md

 4. Copy `chromium_jni.dll` and `chromium_subp.exe` from the `native/target` directory to `java/org.eclipse.set.browser.lib/res`.
 5. Build the Java part: `mvn clean verify`

-The p2 site for the model is now located in `java/bundles/org.eclipse.set.browser.releng.repository/target/repository`.
+The p2 site for the browser is now located in `java/bundles/org.eclipse.set.browser.releng.repository/target/repository`.